China slams Japan for resolution on airspace zone

-BEIJING China's Foreign Ministry criticised Japan's lower house of parliament on Friday for passing a resolution demanding that Beijing scrap its air defence zone over the East China Sea, saying Japan had no right to "talk nonsense".
+BEIJING Dec 6 China's Foreign Ministry criticised Japan's lower house of parliament on Friday for passing a resolution demanding that Beijing scrap its air defense zone over the East China Sea, saying Japan had no right to "talk nonsense".

 Japanese lawmakers adopted a resolution protesting China's "reckless and risky measures" and said they would never accept the Chinese government's "unilateral attempts to change the status quo."